patriceckhart/NeosRulez.Backup.GoogleCloudStorage/README.md

 # Neos CMS and Neos Flow Google Cloud Storage Backup

-A package for Neos CMS and Neos Flow to create in Google Cloud Storage and restore.
+A package for Neos CMS and Neos Flow to create and restore backups in and from Google Cloud Storage.

 ## Installation